Thank you for your interest in the Healthy Homes program. This program has reached the end of its funding term.

 Through our Healthy Homes Program, the New Haven Health Department can help improve your quality of life by correcting home hazards that include air quality, tripping hazards, electrical hazards, fire hazards, and more.

-Funding is available for single-family and multi-family homes, up to $10,000 per unit.
+When the program is active, funding is available for single-family and multi-family homes, up to $10,000 per unit.
 Income restrictions may apply.

 To be eligible for funding through the Healthy Homes Program, the home and homeowner must: